mrd0x/secblog/src/pages/phishing-with-google-domain/index.md

 # Conclusion

-This was a quick and easy way to hide your domain behind Google's domain to bypass domain filtering, reputation checks, spam filters etc.
+This was a quick and easy way to hide your domain behind Google's domain to bypass domain filtering, domain reputation checks etc.

 If you've been keeping up with my posts you know I generally don't report phishing-related bugs (or features) to companies as they almost never pay out for it.